frankstepanski/node-express-course/week4/readme.md

 | PUT         |  app.put()      | Update         | Update an existing resource |
 | DELETE      |  app.delete()   | Delete         | Delete an existing resource |

->A table of how we would map a route to its URL path and HTTP method:
+>A table showing how we would map a route to its URL path and HTTP method:

 | Route name   |  URL path       | HTTP Method    | Description                                   |
 | ------------ |  -------------- | -------------- | --------------------------------------------- |